 Aimé Leon Dore, chic streetwear that resurrects a legendary New York

-Disclaimer: We welcome Alexandre to our columns, a streetwear enthusiast who has worked across the Atlantic.
-Today, he introduces us to a New York brand with a particular DNA: Aimé Leon Dore.
+Disclaimer: We welcome Alexandre to our columns, a streetwear enthusiast who has been around the world.
+Today, he introduces us to a New York brand with a special DNA: Aimé Leon Dore.
 The floor is his!

 ---

 Streetwear is on the rise.
-In the trough of this wave which is sweeping across the fashion planet, the consumer will inevitably be confronted with the usual excesses of hype , prohibitive prices for quality that is not there, including from brands that claim to be benchmarks.
-It's difficult to find your way around when investing your precious funds.
+In the trough of this wave that is sweeping the fashion world, consumers will inevitably be confronted with the usual excesses of hype , prohibitive prices for a quality that is not there, including among brands that want to be references.
+It is difficult to find your way around when it comes to investing your precious money.

-It is in this context that Aimé Leon Dore arrived.
-Behind this local-sounding name, we discover an American brand that has made quality one of its watchwords , playing on several fronts.
+It is in this context that Aimé Leon Dore burst onto the scene.
+Behind this name with its very local sound, we discover an American brand that has made quality one of its watchwords , playing on several tables.
 Traditional streetwear pieces rub shoulders with other more formal classics, in a resolutely minimalist atmosphere.
 Casual but chic, ALD is sophisticated streetwear.

-I see you coming with this “ déjà vu ” that the Americans would write in French.
+I see you coming with this " déjà vu " that Americans would write in French.
 After all, we can find Homecore or Harmony in the same niche.
-Certainly, but in fact no: a simple glance will be enough to convince oneself that the brand sounds much more street than its counterparts claiming to be part of the movement, but having since shifted towards casual chic .
-Especially since ALD focuses above all on telling a particular story: that of a mythical New York.
+True, but in fact no: a simple glance will be enough to convince yourself that the brand sounds much more street than its counterparts claiming to be part of the movement, but having since switched to casual chic .
+Especially since ALD is mainly focused on telling a particular story: that of a mythical New York.

 A young brand that focuses on Old School